 In 2009, Sydney Duncan was elected to succeed Robin Reid as 2nd VP, and Bill Clemente was re-elected Treasurer.
 In early 2010, the membership elected Jim Casey President, Sherryl Vint First Vice President, and (for what is newly an elected position) Crystal Black Public Information Officer.

-Coming up on its thirty-second meeting, the International Conference on the Fantastic in the Arts is still one of the most diverse, energetic, provocative, and addictive interdisciplinary gatherings in the world.
+A lot has changed since its inception, but the International Conference on the Fantastic in the Arts is still one of the most diverse, energetic, provocative, and addictive interdisciplinary gatherings in the world.
 While the ICFA itself is real, it still reveres Rabkin’s ideal for art: a one hundred eighty degree opposition to armchair realism.
 It does this additionally through its online newsletter and the Journal of the Fantastic in the Arts but primarily through its magical, other-worldly, annual meetings.

 Jules Zanger: 1983-84